Skip to content

 • Price boosts are the most beginner-friendly: lay at the exchange and lock in profit

-• Always opt in before placing a bet — no opt-in means no refund
+• Power Prices boosts need no opt-in, but always opt in to money-back specials before betting — no opt-in means no refund

 • Expected return is 7–12% of stake on price boosts, plus occasional triggered refunds